Tragedy, Fate and Nemesis

 tragedy: 1. a serious play having an unhappy or disastrous ending brought about by the characters or central character, impelled in ancient drama, by fate or, more recently, by moral weakness, pyschological maladjustment, or social pressures.

-As is evident in the dictionary definition presented above, there has been a major change in the definition of tragedy.
-It is extremely important to note and understand that whereas in the ancient world, tragedy was brought about by 'fate', in the modern world it is considered due to some individual 'moral weakness' or lapse.
+As evident in the dictionary definition (above), there has been a major change in the definition of tragedy.
+It is important to note that whereas in the ancient world, tragedy was brought about by 'fate', in our modern world it is considered due to some individual 'moral weakness' or lapse.

 This latter idea (tragedy as the result of moral lapse), corresponds with the modern idea that every man is directly responsible for his fate through his will and/or moral action.
 The thinking is that if a man acts well, acts righteously, then all will turn out well for him.
-In our modern culture, we have very little sympathy for the ancient idea of 'fate' as the cause of tragedy.
+In our modern western culture, we have very little sympathy for the ancient idea of 'fate' as the cause of tragedy.
 We tend to hold a person or persons responsible, we blame someone.
-This 'difference' between the ancient and modern cultures represents profoundly different views of the world.
+This 'difference' between the ancient and modern cultures represents profoundly different views of the world, views which we will now consider.

 Isak, Dinesen wrote that the difference between various people of her time could be seen in their views on tragedy.